Lilypad-Tech/lilypad/LOCAL_DEVELOPMENT.md

 This can be addressed by doing the following:

 - Open your Docker Desktop app, go to `Volumes` and delete `lilypad_chain-data` as there might be stale data in the volume not allowing you to properly execute all the transactions `chain-boot` executes

+## Onchain job creator

+This onchain job creator can be run directly if Golang has been installed.
+Run the onchain job creator with `./stack job-creator`.
+The onchain job creator service's main function is to listen to events from the blockchain to execute jobs and when it receives such an event it will relay the payload to the solver.

+We have an example script that submits a job the blockchain for the onchain job creator to pick up and run.
+Use `./stack run-cowsay-onchain` to run an onchain job.
+Note that all the services listed above must also be running.

 ### Issues running onchain cowsay